Castelforte: History

 People from Castelforte formed two companies which fought alongside Fra' Diavolo in resistance against the French Napoleonic troops in 1798–99.
 This caused them to besiege and storm the town in the latter year.
 In 1807 Suio, now nearly depopulated, was aggregated to the municipality.

 During the battles of Cassino of World War II, Castelforte, part of the German Gustav Line, was heavily bombed by Allied troops (1943–44).
 The city suffered hundreds of casualties in the event.
+There is a museum to commemorate the soldiers and civilians dead during that period.